14 Top-Rated Beaches in Ibiza

 Cala Jondal ("Cala" means beach in Catalan) is a wide stretch of beach, surrounded by steep cliffs and pine forests.
 It's on the southeast coast of Ibiza, near San Jose, about 15 minutes from Ibiza Town.

 Much of the beach is made up of huge pebbles (they're hard to walk on without beach shoes), but the south end has a lovely stretch of golden-colored sand (this end is better for families).
-At the other end, there's a few fancy restaurants and cafés.
+At the other end, there are a few fancy restaurants and cafés.
 The water is bright turquoise, due to the white sandy sea bottom in the bay.

 You can drive to Cala Jondal or make a statement by arriving via yacht.
 Many members of Ibiza's yacht crowd enjoy the cove: they anchor their yachts in the bay and come ashore to enjoy the sand and scene.